 A few cedar branches, red ribbon, fairy lights and my mom's Royal Doulton winter girl and I was almost ready to go!

 I just needed plates and yes, party favors.
-Did you see Patti's candy bar snowmen?
-Well, those went in Rick's stocking AND on the table!
+Candy bar snowmen went in Rick's stocking AND on the table!

 For a little hint of spring, my paperwhites offered me a special Christmas gift -- lovely, fragrant blooms!

 The afternoon was filled with Zoom meetings, first with Rick's family, then with my cousins.

 Rick picked out a beautiful bottle of wine for my stocking.
 It didn't stay in the stocking long!